oroinc/documentation/backend/architecture/tech-stack/search-index/index.rst

 Datagrids
 ^^^^^^^^^

 There is a special datagrid search datasource that works with search index.
 Search datasource works with high-level search query object, so both index types are supported.
-Datagrids based on this datasource use |configuration similar to ORM configuration| - developer can specify shown columns, filters, sorters, properties and actions.
+Datagrids based on this datasource use :ref:`configuration similar to ORM configuration <db-search--configuration--datagrid>` - developer can specify shown columns, filters, sorters, properties and actions.

 Implemented search datagrids: